Data Analysis with Python: Basics (2025 Guide)

 Correlation can guide questions, not prove answers.
 Always check for confounders (time, seasonality, segment mix).

-Turn exploration into a repeatable pipeline: parameterize inputs, reuse cleaning functions, and export clean artifacts.
+Turn exploration into a repeatable pipeline: parameterize inputs, reuse cleaning functions, and export clean artifacts (cleaned data, tables, figures).
+Reproducibility is also an AdSense-friendly quality signal: it increases trust.

 from pathlib import Path